Decorating a Master Bedroom

-Whether you’re looking to define the different zones of your bedroom or just want a little extra softness underfoot, decorative rugs are a great addition to your master bedroom.
+Whether you’re looking to define the different zones of your bedroom or just want a little extra softness underfoot, decorative rugs are a great addition.
 Consider a large area rug beneath the bed, a colorful round carpet for your sitting area and a small mat for your walk-in closet.

 Bedding and Throw Pillows

 Mix and match different quilts, comforters and accent pillows to bring extra coziness and color to your bedspread.
 Pair a simple gray or beige comforter set with vibrant red, blue or green pillows to brighten up the space.
 To tone down vivid orange, pink or yellow bed linens, add some brown, gray or teal pillows for contrast.

 Primary Bedroom Dresser Decor Ideas